 First, we find that households benefit from an influx of capital, regardless of whether the intervention is directed towards male or female enterprise owners.

 When we take the approach of earlier work and analyse the impact of the capital-shock by looking only at changes in profits of intervention recipients’ enterprises, we arrive at the same results as earlier studies: it appears as though female-owned enterprises do not benefit from more flexible loans (in the India study) or grants (in the Sri Lanka study).
 But when we instead examine household-level impacts of access to capital, a different conclusion emerges: in the India study, household profits of female borrowers who receive the flexible contract increase by 20-29%, relative to household profits of those in the comparison group.
 Similarly, in Sri Lanka, we observe a significant rise in household income among the full sample of households in which female entrepreneurs receive a grant1.
-These results demonstrate that previous estimates of returns to capital of female entrepreneurs are low partly because women frequently use
+These results demonstrate that previous estimates of returns to capital of female entrepreneurs are low partly because women frequently use capital to invest in businesses that are not their own.

 Second, we find that female grant or loan recipients’ investment decisions are linked to their household’s occupation composition.